chiara-mauri/claustrum_segmentation/README.md

 pip install .
 ```

-4. Install [Freesurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) version 7.5.0 or higher (follow instructions), and source it:
+4. Install [Freesurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) version 7.5.0 or higher (follow linked instructions), and source it:

 ```
 export FREESURFER_HOME=<freesurfer_installation_directory>/freesurfer
 source $FREESURFER_HOME/SetUpFreeSurfer.sh
 ```
-This step is necessary for SynthMorph registration, to define the appropriate field of view around the claustrum and to perform quality control.
+This last step is necessary for SynthMorph registration, to define the appropriate field of view around the claustrum and to perform quality control.

 ## Now segment claustrum in one command!